Collaborating for Impact in Kenya’s Cooperative Sector

 USAID CLEAR Program in Kenya Launches a Series of Cooperative Management Education Videos

-The Cooperative Leadership Engagement Advocacy and Research (CLEAR) program recently developed a series of training and educational videos to capture the curriculums and materials developed over the life of the program.
-Cooperatives, SMEs, and others can benefit from these videos to learn about the basics of cooperative management, view a refresher after an in-depth training…
+The Cooperative Leadership Engagement Advocacy and Research (CLEAR) program, funded by USAID, Cooperative Development Program, recently developed a series of training and educational videos to capture the curriculums and materials developed over the life of the program.
+Cooperatives, SMEs, and others can benefit from these videos to learn about the basics of cooperative management, view…

 Read More